Kong/docs.konghq.com/app/docs/0.14.x/pdk/kong.response.md

 ### <a name="kong_response_get_header"></a>kong.response.get_header(name)

 Returns the value of the specified response header, as would be seen by the client once received.

  The list of headers returned by this function can consist of both response headers from the proxied Service _and_ headers added by Kong (e.g. via `kong.response.add_header()`).

  The return value is either a `string`, or can be `nil` if a header with `name` was not found in the response.
 If a header with the same name is present multiple times in the request, this function will return the value of the first occurrence of this header.

 **Phases**

-* header_filter, body_filter, log
+* `header_filter`, `body_filter`, `log`

 **Parameters**

 * **name** (string):  The name of the header

  Header names are case-insensitive and dashes (`-`) can be written as underscores (`_`); that is, the header `X-Custom-Header` can also be retrieved as `x_custom_header`.

 **Returns**